 1. Photodocumentation: My previous practice was to use a Nikon 35mm camera with a Micro-Nikkor 60mm flat-field lens, shooting Kodachrome 25, the archival standard for fine resolution and image stability.
 Slides were then scanned using a dedicated slide scanner.

 I have now switched to digital capture for three reasons: Kodak has discontinued sale of this film, processing has become more difficult, and high-resolution digital cameras have come down in price to the point that they are a practical choice.
 My first archival-quality digital camera was a Kodak DCS Pro SLR-n, which shot 13-megapixel images (3000 x 4500 pixels) and was quite satisfactory for most needs.
 However, as the MOA standards moved up in scale, I found myself requiring larger files.
-As of January 15, 2009 I am using a Sony Alpha 900 24-megapixel SLR and a Sigma 50mm F 2.8 DG macro lens, which shoots 36 MB RAW files that convert to 60 MB tiffs (6048x4032 pixels).
+In 2009 I upgraded a Sony Alpha 900 24-megapixel SLR and a Sigma 50mm F 2.8 DG macro lens, which shoots 36 MB RAW files that convert to 60 MB tiffs (6048x4032 pixels).